Yuhsuant1994/DataScienKnowledge/RealProject/customer_es_engine.md

 Then create a data model for project performance dashboard creation.

+First step was built on EC2 virtual machine, then move to AWS athena and elasticsearch service.

 PAIN POINT: unknown leads is always hard to track and to contact, identifing them could take up to one full day or even more for one employee to do the manual search.